PHA’s Research Program

 – Dr. John Newman, Vanderbilt University Medical Center

-PHA’s Research Program has committed more than $17 million to support cutting-edge research focused on pulmonary hypertension.
+PHA’s Research Program has committed approximately $8 million to support cutting-edge research focused on pulmonary hypertension.
 PHA has been able to leverage such substantial funding through partnerships with the National Heart, Lung, and Blood Institute (NHLBI) and the Foundation of the American Thoracic Society (ATS).

 PHA’s grants to promising researchers cultivate new leaders in the field by supporting their interest in PH research and providing them with opportunities to work with mentors and learn new skills.
 Researchers supported by PHA are looking for new methods for early detection, new treatments to prevent the onset of PH and ultimately a cure for this terrible illness.